Options

 '='

-, since this character can be used as option-parameter separator. - A name can contain whitespace or even be the empty string.
-(However, this may look strange in help messages.)
+, since the latter is used as option-parameter separator. - A name should not contain styles, but may contain any other Unicode character (including whitespace) or even be the empty string.

 - A name can be